Germany is home of two health insurance systems: private health insurance and state health insurance. They are both equally valid and run in parallel.

 The key private healthcare services include:

 • the ability to access private or semi-private hospitals;

 Private patients can also access priority dental care, and priority treatment and doctor's surgery or hospital.
 Some health professionals only provide care to private patients.
 An employer will cover half of the cost of private health insurance up to the amount that he would have to pay for the statutory insurance, which works out as a contribution of up to €367.97 for health cover and €71.48 for long-term nursing cover.
 These are the same maximum amounts as for state health insurance.

 Free Quote - Free Consultation - Free Application

-MW is a fully licensed, independent & experienced health insurance broker offering customer-friendly and personalized advice on every aspect of the German health coverage.
+Feather is a fully licensed, independent & experienced health insurance broker offering customer-friendly and personalized advice on every aspect of the German health coverage.
 They can help you find the option that best fits your budget and meets your needs.

 MW Expat Solution Services GmbH (previously Blacktower Expat Solutions GmbH) was originally formed as a subsidiary of Blacktower Financial Management (Int.) in 2017.

 MW provides a full spectrum of financial planning services that ensure a simple and convenient solution for all your financial needs while living in Germany.

 MW is fully independent & regulated by BaFin.